tehzz/halld/README.md

                            settings.output field in <script>
-    -c --header            Path to output a C header file with file id defines -d --dependency-file   Path to output a Makefile dep (.d) file -h --help              Print this help message
+    -c --header            Path to output a C header file with file id defines -d --dependency-file   Path to output a Makefile dep (.d) file -k --cache             Path to a cache directory for compressed data

+Flags:
+    -h --help              Print this help message
     -V --version           Print version information
 ```